How to reduce eye floaters naturally

 Floaters naturally fade on their own

 Patience is a virtue.
-Floaters don’t necessarily disappear for good, but they will typically move out of your field of view or become less bothersome with time.
+Floaters don’t necessarily disappear forever, but they will typically move out of your field of view or become less bothersome with time.

-If your floaters don’t fade naturally, or if they increase dramatically or are accompanied by flashes of light, see an eye doctor immediately.
+If your floaters don’t fade naturally, or if they increase dramatically or are accompanied by flashes of light, see an eye care provider immediately.